Raymond Chomel: First operations

 The Brigade was ready to intervene in the Allied landings at Normandy but received an order not to do so.
-Chomel was also appointed Chief of Staff and military adviser to the head of the French Forces of the Interior(FFI) in Indre.
+Chomel was also appointed chief of staff and military adviser to the head of the French Forces of the Interior(FFI) in Indre.
 The Brigade increased its sabotage operations and harassed the occupying forces, in particular any German combat divisions moving towards the Normandy front.
 The Brigade's radio transmissions and movements, became increasingly monitored by the Germans, which led to losses, such as that of Prince Joachim Murat, a liaison officer of Chomel.

 A General Guerrilla Warfare Order was issued on 13 August when two German columns crossed into the sector.
 The first of these was commanded by a General Täglischbeck.
 Engagements occurred, in particular near the national roads 675, 725 and 780.
 It was initially a question of ambushes planned by the Brigade.
 The first conventional battles took place at Lignac, Clavieres, Preuilly-sur-Claise and Saint-Hippolyte.
-The engagement at Ecueille on the 25th August, led to a German surrender and the capture of five 88mm guns and numerous vehicles which would be used later at the Saint-Nazaire pocket.
+The engagement at Ecueille on 25 August, led to a German surrender and the capture of five 88mm guns and numerous vehicles which would be used later at the Saint-Nazaire pocket.

 General Berlon, commanding the Premier Regiment de France, by then the only remaining Vichy military unit, let it be known in July that he wished to make hand over arrangements with the military resistance.
 Chomel was informed of this request and began negotiations.
-The General was arrested unexpectedly on the 9th August by uncontrolled FFI elements, but the talks continued with his deputy and led to the incorporation on 22 August of the Regiment's three companies, a cycling squadron, a motorcycling platoon and a mounted squadron.
+The General was arrested unexpectedly on 9 August by uncontrolled FFI elements, but the talks continued with his deputy and led to the incorporation on 22 August of the Regiment's three companies, a cycling squadron, a motorcycling platoon and a mounted squadron.
 The numbers of the Charles Martel brigade were therefore doubled to 2,350 men, including 100 career officers.